CodingAbdullah/Medium-Article-Scraper/README.md

 # Medium Article Scraper
 <b><i>Official Link: <a target="_blank" href="https://mediumdotcomscraper.pro"> https://mediumdotcomscraper.pro</a></b></i>

-Looking for a Medium Article Scraper?
+Looking for a Medium.com article scraper?
 Well, you have stumbled across some good luck! <b>This application allows anyone to instantaneous create audio and text files for any non-paywall Medium.com articles.</b>

 Paywall articles are not supported because membership is required to access them.
 They are not available to the public.

-Most of the hard work is done by using <b>ScrapingAnt's WebScraper API</b>.
-A simple API that requires a website URL from which the entire HTML document of the page is returned.
+Most of the work is done using <b>ScrapingAnt's WebScraper API</b>.
+An API that generates a valid HTML document from an authentic Medium.com URL.

-Luckily, Medium articles are one page so all you need to do is enter in the website URL of the specific non-paywall article for which you would like to generate audio and text files.

-The WebScraper API can be found <a href="https://rapidapi.com/okami4kak/api/scrapingant/details">here</a>.
+The WebScraper API can be found <b><u><a style="color: black;" href="https://rapidapi.com/okami4kak/api/scrapingant/details">here</a></b></u>.
 After retrieving the HTML document, an intricate process takes place (simplified below) in which text is parsed from the page's DOM. <br />

 A variety of utility functions are in place that help clean and format text which is written to a text file or ready to be used for generating the audio stream for the audio file.

+Medium articles are one page so all you need to do is enter in the article URL of the specific non-paywall article for which you would like to generate audio and text files.

 ## Simple process
 The user has the freedom of choosing whether or not they would like any audio file(s) to be generated from an article.
 By default, a text file is always generated.

-There are limitations to the audio file generation which will be touched on momentarily.
+There are limitations to audio file generation which will be touched on momentarily.

- When parsing text, it can be cumbersome to figure out how to go about it.
-Problems like these are open-ended and even the most comprehensive solutions might not cover all edge-cases.
+Parsing text is a complex, open-ended problem and even the most comprehensive solutions might not cover all edge-cases.

-Medium articles follow a standard format and offer limited options for styling.
-In the case of Medium, article content resides in `<article />` tags and includes limited options for styling (`<em />`, `<strong />`, etc.).
+Luckily, Medium articles follow a standard format and offer limited options for styling.
+Article content resides in `<article />` tags and includes only select options for styling (`<em />`, `<strong />`, etc.).

 This makes data parsing easier as the problem is scoped and a specific solution is developed.